 This post is sponsored by Aquascape who also provided the garden fountain supplies.
-They provided a fountain to give away to one lucky Garden Therapy reader and the winner was Joyce Gallivan from Auburn, Massachusetts!
-Congratulations, Joyce.
+They provided a fountain to give away to one lucky Garden Therapy reader and the winner is Anne-Maria Hawkes in Milton, Ontario!
+Congratulations, Anne-Maria.

 I’ve written many times about the importance of soil-based gardening.
 I truly believe that giving plants healthy soil is the foundation the healthy plants, that thrive in the garden organically, without pest and disease issues.
 You can read more about balance in the garden and organic disease control and pest control.
 This garden transformation will show you how it works in practice.

 When I first bought my house, I adopted a garden that was full of construction materials and dead soil.
 The plants were beautiful selections, but with terrible soil they didn’t have much of a chance to reach their potential.
 As you can see by this photo of the garden before I started working on the soil, it was full of stones, eroded, and compacted.